King of the Cowboys

-King of the Cowboys is a 1943 film directed by Joseph Kane and starring Roy Rogers and Smiley Burnette.
+King of the Cowboys is a 1943 film directed by Joseph Kane, starring Roy Rogers and Smiley Burnette.
 It is set in Texas during World War II.
-Life Magazine published an article in their July 12, 1943 by H. Allen Smith about Roy Rogers calling him the "King of the Cowboys-Roy Rogers Kisses the Horse, Not the Heroine".
+Life Magazine published an article on their July 12, 1943, by H. Allen Smith about Roy Rogers, calling him the "King of the Cowboys-Roy Rogers Kisses the Horse, Not the Heroine".

-Plot
+Premise

 Starring in a rodeo, Roy Rogers is secretly summoned by the Governor of Texas who asks Roy to volunteer to track down a sabotage ring.
-Roy discovers they are members of a travelling show that Roy and Smiley join up with.
+Roy discovers they are members of a travelling show with which Roy and Smiley join.